 You can tell that some of them ended up lopsided…and just lumpy and weird, lol.

 But still delicious!
-Mr. Dumpling loves them :)
+The Boyfriend loves them :)

 Gotta be honest here though, I never had anything pumpkin flavored before.
 They taste pretty good to me, but it isn’t my favorite flavor for sure.
 I had the same experience a few weeks ago making blueberry muffins…turns out I am not a fan of blueberries.
 (I know!
 Such blasphemy…) I think my next round of cheesecakes will be chocolate or toffee :) Stay tuned!